alszczep/japanese-words-generator/README.md

 As words are not real, it is only useful in kana reading and writing training.
 Long vowels were skipped because these can be indeterminate when transforming to kana.
 Extended katakana is divided into two parts, first one consists of the most common characters.
+Some rōmaji have a `*` appended to them, to differentiate between duplicate transcriptions.

 ### Running